urbandrone/futils/examples/transducers.md

 And it only uses **one** loop.
 Cool!
 There is a bunch of other cool stuff transducers can be useful for.

-## Be lazy
+## Lazyness
 Transducers are lazy in a sense that they allow to create chains of complex transformations which are only ever executed by calling `transduce` on them.

-## Be portable
+## Portability
 The transducers provided by `futils` implement the [transducer protocol](https://github.com/queckezz/transducer-protocol) which improves portability.
-So for example, you can use the transducers in combination with [reactive streams](./ex02-reactive.md) as long as they implement a `transduce` method which adheres to the same protocol.
+So for example, you can use the transducers in combination with [reactive streams](./frp.md) as long as they implement a `transduce` method which adheres to the same protocol.
 You can even mix-and-match multiple transducer libraries with `futils`, for example if some of them provide transducers `futils` does not provide.

 ---